Fourth Geneva Convention: Article 50: Children

-Article 50.
-The Occupying Power shall, with the cooperation of the national and local authorities, facilitate the proper working of all institutions devoted to the care and education of children.

-The Occupying Power shall take all necessary steps to facilitate the identification of children and the registration of their parentage.
-It may not, in any case, change their personal status, nor enlist them in formations or organizations subordinate to it.

-Should the local institutions be inadequate for the purpose, the Occupying Power shall make arrangements for the maintenance and education, if possible by persons of their own nationality, language and religion, of children who are orphaned or separated from their parents as a result of the war and who cannot be adequately cared for by a near relative or friend.

-A special section of the Bureau set up in accordance with Article 136 shall be responsible for taking all necessary steps to identify children whose identity is in doubt.
-Particulars of their parents or other near relatives should always be recorded if available.

-The Occupying Power shall not hinder the application of any preferential measures in regard to food, medical care and protection against the effects of war which may have been adopted prior to the occupation in favour of children under fifteen years, expectant mothers, and mothers of children under seven.

 Article 51: Recruitment of Protected persons

 The Occupying Power may not compel protected persons to serve in its armed or auxiliary forces.
 No pressure or propaganda which aims at securing voluntary enlistment is permitted.

 The Occupying Power may not compel protected persons to work unless they are over eighteen years of age, and then only on work which is necessary either for the needs of the army of occupation, or for the public utility services, or for the feeding, sheltering, clothing, transportation or health of the population of the occupied country.
 Protected persons may not be compelled to undertake any work which would involve them in the obligation of taking part in military operations.
 The Occupying Power may not compel protected persons to employ forcible means to ensure the security of the installations where they are performing compulsory labour.

 The work shall be carried out only in the occupied territory where the persons whose services have been requisitioned are.
 Every such person shall, so far as possible, be kept in his usual place of employment.
 Workers shall be paid a fair wage and the work shall be proportionate to their physical and intellectual capacities.
 The legislation in force in the occupied country concerning working conditions, and safeguards as regards, in particular, such matters as wages, hours of work, equipment, preliminary training and compensation for occupational accidents and diseases, shall be applicable to the protected persons assigned to the work referred to in this Article.

 In no case shall requisition of labour lead to a mobilization of workers in an organization of a military or semi-military character.